Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 }
 ```

-Type of `prepareDest` and `prepareModule` block changes with the router's generic parameters.
-So there will be compile checking when you change the protocol in `ZIKRouterToView()`.
+Type of `ZIKViewRouteStrictConfiguration` changes with it's generic parameter.
+So there will be compile checking when you configuring the configuration.

 But there is bug in Xcode auto completions.
-These parameters in block are not correctly completed, you have to manually fix the code.
+Parameters in `ZIKViewRouteStrictConfiguration`'s methods are not correctly completed, you have to manually fix the type.

 ## Lazy Perform